piguaso/AMD-RPI-pico-w-Projects/README.md

-Control de Pantalla OLED con Raspberry Pi Pico
+OLED Display Control with Raspberry Pi Pico

-Este proyecto muestra cómo controlar una pantalla OLED (SSD1306) desde la Raspberry Pi Pico mediante I2C, con un ejemplo que despliega el mensaje "HOLA".
+This project demonstrates how to control an OLED display (SSD1306) using the Raspberry Pi Pico via I2C, with an example that displays the message "HOLA PROFE".

-Requisitos
+Requirements

 Raspberry Pi Pico
-Pantalla OLED I2C (ej.
-SSD1306)
+I2C OLED Display (e.g., SSD1306)
-Conexiones I2C en GPIO 4 (SDA) y GPIO 5 (SCL) de la Pico.
+I2C connections on GPIO 4 (SDA) and GPIO 5 (SCL) of the Pico.
-Funcionalidades
+Features

-Inicialización I2C para comunicación con la OLED.
+I2C Initialization for OLED communication.
-Secuencia de Inicio: Configura la pantalla.
+Startup Sequence: Configures the OLED display.
-Limpieza de Pantalla: Borra el contenido de la OLED.
+Screen Clearing: Clears the OLED content.
-Dibujo de Caracteres: Usa una tabla de 8x8 pixeles para representar letras.
+Character Rendering: Uses an 8x8 pixel table to display letters.
-Dibujo de Texto: Permite mostrar palabras o frases.
+Text Rendering: Displays words or phrases on the OLED.
-Ejecución
+Running the Program

-Compila el código usando el SDK de Raspberry Pi Pico.
+Compile the code using the Raspberry Pi Pico SDK.
-Carga el binario en la Pico para ver el mensaje en la pantalla OLED.
+Flash the binary to the Pico to see the message on the OLED display.
-Ejemplo de Código
+Code Example

 c
 Copiar código